VictorFilimonov/aerothemeplazma/README.md

 ### Prerequisites

-In order to have this theme truly work, you'll need to have KDE Plasma installed on your system.
+This theme pack was created exclusively for KDE Plasma, and thus is a mandatory requirement.
-This theme also assumes that you're using KDE provided programs and other Qt programs (Dolphin, Konsole, etc.).
-This theme collection also assumes that you're using KWin as the window manager.
-You can technically run compiz on KDE for marginally better results, however I've found that compiz is really buggy and crashes on my machine, so I choose not to use it.
+It also assumes that you're using KDE provided programs and other Qt programs (Dolphin, Konsole, etc) and that you're using KWin as the window manager.
+Running Compiz on KDE is technically possible, and might offer marginally better results, however I've found that Compiz is really buggy and crashes on my machine, and thus will not be supported here.

-In the previous release of this theme pack a QtCurve theme was provided and recommended as the main widget style to replicate the look of Aero.
-However, since I've discovered QGtkStyle, QtCurve is no longer a requirement to have for this theme pack.
-Instead, you'll need GTK2, an application that can switch between GTK2 themes, and the .so file for the widget style itself.
+In the earliest release of this theme pack a QtCurve theme was provided and recommended as the main widget style to replicate the look of Aero.
+However, since the inclusion of GTK2 styles via QGtkStyle, QtCurve is no longer a requirement to have for this theme pack.
+Instead, you'll need GTK2, an application that can switch between GTK2 themes, and the QGtkStyle widget style itself.
 More on that in [KDE Application Theme](#application-theme).

-Lastly, in order to have blur effects, animations and transparency, it is important that your hardware supports compositing and that it is enabled.
+Lastly, in order to have blur effects, animations and transparency, it is important that your hardware supports compositing and that it is enabled in your settings.

 ### KDE Plasma Theme <a name="plasma-theme"></a>